Laverton railway station, Melbourne: History

 Until June 2015, Geelong and Warrnambool line services passed through the station, but those services now use the Regional Rail Link route via Sunshine, Tarneit and Wyndham Vale.

-As part of Stage One of the Western Rail Plan Geelong Fast Rail project, Laverton was scheduled to be upgraded.
+As part of Stage One of the Western Rail Plan Geelong Fast Rail project, Laverton was to be upgraded.
 However, the Geelong Fast Rail project was abandoned in 2023.

-Between Laverton and Newport stations, the former Galvin station has been closed and removed, and the former Paisley station has been closed, and has had its platform access and station building removed.
+Between Laverton and Newport stations, the former Galvin station has been closed and removed, and the former Paisley station has been closed, with platform access and the station building removed, although the platform itself remains.

 Platforms and services

 Laverton has one island platform one side platform, linked by an overhead footbridge.
 It is served by Werribee line trains.